gvwilson/thirdbit/src/fiction/bear/index.md

 ## Chapter 3: Familiar Faces

-*He could have told me that his sister's nurse was going to watch,* Noxy thought as she lowered herself self-consciously into the steaming water.
+*He could have told me that his sister's nurse was going to watch,* Noxy thought, lowering herself self-consciously into the steaming water.

 "Warm enough, miss?"
 Dolly asked as she stirred the coals in the tub's hotbox.
 Her head only came up to Noxy's shoulders, but her arms were longer than Noxy's legs.
-Her orange-brown fur was speckled with gray, and her eyes were sad and wise.
+Her dark fur was speckled with gray, and her eyes were sad and wise.

 "Yes, thank you," Noxy said.
 "It's wonderful."
 It was actually almost too hot to bear, but she could feel the ache in her shoulder start to melt away.

 Dolly smiled.
 "I'm sure it is, after all you've been through.
 Now, let me have a look at that arm of yours.
 No, please, don't try to get up, just sit forward a bit.
-That's good… that's good… My, that *is* a nasty bruise, isn't it?
+That's good… that's good…
+My, that *is* a nasty bruise, isn't it?
 You're lucky you didn't break your shoulder.
-Does it hurt when I—I'm sorry.
+Does it hurt when—I'm sorry.
 Are you all right?
 How about this way?"
-She clucked her tongue, then went over to the cabinet next to the window and rummaged around.
-"I'm *sure* I've got some left," she said to herself.
+She clucked her tongue,
+then went to the cabinet next to the window and rummaged around.
+"I'm *sure* I have some left," she said to herself.

-Noxy looked around the room as the troll sniffed the contents of various jars and bottles.
+Noxy looked around the room
+as the troll sniffed the contents of various jars and bottles.
 The walls were painted a soft yellow.
 The cabinet, a standing mirror, and a chair and matching stool were darkly varnished wood, with legs that curved inward slightly like a bowlegged sailor's.
 The only other decoration was a framed needlepoint of an eagle atop a pole with its wings spread.
-Noxy wondered idly if it was landing or taking off, or just shaking off the rain.
+Noxy wondered idly if it was taking off, landing, or just shaking off the rain.

 "That's Her Highness's work," Dolly said, noticing Noxy's gaze.
 "She's a fine one with a needle."

 Noxy hesitated.
-"The prince told me she was…" She trailed off, not knowing exactly what to say.
+"The prince told me she was…"
+She trailed off, not knowing exactly what to say.

 "Simple?"
 Dolly finished, undisturbed.
 "She is that.
 But as sweet as a ripe apple, as they say hereabouts.
 Now lean forward again and let me put some of this on you.
 It won't hurt.
-Pilots know I've done it often enough for Her Highness—it's a rare week she doesn't have some spill or other."
+Saints know I've done it often enough for Her Highness—it's a rare week she doesn't have some spill or other."

 Noxy was thankful that Dolly left her alone to dress in a pale yellow blouse and gray floor-length skirt that a housemaid had delivered while she was soaking.
 The skirt felt drafty—mountain women only wore them for weddings, funerals, and naming day parties—but when she wiped steam from the mirror to look at herself, the clothes' soft colors made her dark brown skin gleam like the furniture.

-She dithered for a moment before setting aside the dainty wooden court shoes that had come with the clothes. *No sense breaking my neck on the stairs,* she told herself as she pulled on her sturdy mountain boots instead.
+She dithered for a moment before setting aside the dainty wooden court shoes that had come with the clothes.
+*No sense breaking my neck on the stairs,* she told herself as she pulled on her sturdy mountain boots instead.
 After tying her braids back in a thick club, she set out to see what she could find to quiet her grumbling stomach.

 The dining room on the ground floor had the largest window Noxy had ever seen.
-A double dozen people could have seated themselves at the table that stood in front of it, even given the room needed for the bewildering confusion of cutlery laid at each place.
+A double dozen people could have seated themselves at the table that stood in front of it, most of which seemed to be taken up by the bewildering confusion of cutlery laid at each place.

+"Good evening, honored," the prince said solemnly, bowing.
+Noxy hesitated,
-"Good evening, respected," the prince said solemnly, bowing.
-Noxy hesitated, not knowing if she was supposed to bow back, but then Thokmay winked.
+not knowing if she was supposed to bow back, but then Thokmay winked.

 She scowled to hide her blush.
 "You're a beast, you know that?"

-"I believe you have just been complimented, Your Highness," said a voice behind her.
+"I believe you have just been complimented, honored," said a voice behind her.
 Noxy spun around.

 The troll who had just entered the room sketched an elaborate court bow.
 A small pair of glasses with heavy brass rims perched precariously on his tiny snub of a nose.
-His orange jacket was just a shade lighter than his fur, while his brown pants were just a shade darker.
+His orange jacket was as bright as his fur was dark.

 "Ahem.
 Um, Probably Noxious of Stale, allow me to present my tutor, the Learned Mope."

-"A pleasure to meet you, respected—the prince has spoken of you often," the troll said, smiling pleasantly.
+"A pleasure to meet you, honored—the prince has spoken of you often," the troll said, smiling pleasantly.

 "Learned Mope is Dolly's son," Prince Thokmay explained to Noxy.
-"He's supposed to be teaching me law and history."
+"He's teaching me law and history."

 "He's actually not a bad student," the troll told Noxy in a stage whisper.
 "He has a fine memory.
-He just don't know how to think yet.
+He just don't know how to think.
 Logic!
 Logic is the key."
 He waggled a finger.
 "Logic and eloquence.
 And facts, of course.
 One must have facts as fuel for one's arguments…"

-Noxy tried to seem interested as the troll embarked on a long story about how an inspired bit of logic by someone she had never heard of had once prevented a battle between two countries she was pretty sure no longer existed.
+Noxy tried to seem interested as the troll embarked on a long story about how an inspired bit of logic by someone she had never heard of had once prevented a battle between two kingdoms she was pretty sure no longer existed.
 It became harder after the steward stole the prince away with an urgent question about salad dressings and the placement of lanterns.

 As Mope's lecture approached its climax, another figure slipped into the room and made a beeline for the dinner table.
 Her skin was the same tea brown as the prince's, but instead of being cropped close, her hair hung in a dozen long braids, each ending in a small yellow bow.

 The troll noticed her glance.
 "You've met Her Highness, I trust?" he asked, interrupting himself.

 "I'm afraid I haven't," Noxy replied, trying to imitate the polite voice her mother used when negotiating contracts.
 It seemed to fit with the delicately-carved chairs and her light-as-feathers skirt.

 "Well, no point standing on ceremony," Mope said, shooing her forward.
 "Your Highness?"

 The princess shook her head as they approached, counting slowly.
 "Four, five, six—there are six people for dinner tonight!" she announced proudly.

 The troll straightened his glasses.
 "Quite possibly, Your Highness, though logically the most we can conclude is that there will be *at most* six people.
 But no matter, no matter," he added hastily as she frowned.
 "Have you met Respected Noxious?
 She's a friend of your brother."

 "H'lo," the princess mumbled, suddenly shy.

 "Hello, Your Highness," Noxy said.
 The silence stretched awkwardly.
-As Mope opened his mouth to break it, Noxy asked, "Do you always wear nice shoes?"
+As Mope opened his mouth to break it,
+Noxy asked, "Do you always wear nice shoes?"

 Princess Ogmin looked at her feet.
 Her wooden court shoes were dark blue with golden roses chasing one another across the top.
 "No?"
 Princess Ogmin said, still shy.

 "Me neither," Noxy told her.
 She tugged her skirt up to reveal the toes of her scuffed mountain boots.
 "I was afraid I'd trip and fall down the stairs if I wore nice shoes, so I wore these instead."

 The princess's eyes widened.
 She giggled.
 "Look!" she whispered loudly to Mope, pointing.
 "She's wearing *boots*!"

 The troll grinned.
 "Yes she is," he agreed.
 "And very nice boots they are, wouldn't you say?"

 After that, Princess Ogmin couldn't stop talking.
-By the time Sergeant Gyalpa arrived to rescue the prince from the steward, she had told Noxy about her riding boots, her dolls, and the needlework she was making for her brother's birthday. ("But don't tell him," Princess Ogmin whispered, "It's a secret.")
+By the time Sergeant Gyalpa arrived to rescue the prince from the steward, she had told Noxy about her riding boots, her dolls, and the needlework she was making for her brother's birthday.
+("But don't tell him," Princess Ogmin whispered, "It's a secret.")

 The steward returned a few moment later to announce that the Consul of Chaghan had arrived with her replacement, and was begging the prince's